ahmadsameh8/Plagiarism-Detection/README.md

 ## Requirements

-these experiments were conducted on a system equipped with an AMD Ryzen 9 5900X processor, 128GB of RAM, and an NVIDIA RTX 3090 GPU.
+These experiments were conducted on a system equipped with an AMD Ryzen 9 5900X processor, 128GB of RAM, and an NVIDIA RTX 3090 GPU.
 The experiments were implemented using Python version 3.11.0.
 To maintain a consistent environment for all experiments, the same hardware and software configurations were used throughout the study.

 ```bash